Xmetalfanx/linuxSetup/documentation/xmetalTasks.md

 ## 1 - Optimize Repos

-- Fedora: search for fastest mirror
+- *Fedora*: search for fastest mirror
-- Manjaro Rank Mirrors
+- *Manjaro Rank Mirrors*

-- not sure why i dont have this already done but the same SORT OF thing I have for Manjaro, will have an Arch function
+- Arch Linux  is supported too

 ### 2 - Update System

+- note: Updates packages ... doesn't do a dist upgrade type of task
+  - exception - OpenSuse Tumbleweed ... a "zypper dup" is done and NOT a "zypper up"

 ### 3 - Install third party repos